nikbearbrown/AI_in_Dentistry/Chatbots_in_Dentistry/README.md

 10. Bravo, F. A., & Cruz-Bohorquez, J. M. (2024).
 Engineering Education in the Age of AI: Analysis of the Impact of Chatbots on Learning in Engineering.

-All duplicates have been removed, and each reference now appears only once.